metalivedev/dotclouddocs/public/0.9/guides/build-file.rst

 --------------------

 The best way to explain the contents of a Build File is to walk through an example.
 Let's look at a Build File with all the options.
+Don't worry, your typical Build File will be *much* shorter than this example, which contains almost all the bells and whistles that you could ever use.

 .. code-block:: yaml